rneeft/blog/azure-naming-convention.md

 | DDD  | [Stage](#stages) | DEV, PRD
 | EEE  | [Location](#locations) | WE (West Europe)

-> *Some Azure resources prevents the use of the above pattern.
-However try to stay close to this pattern.
-For example an Azure Storage Account, apply the following pattern: aaabbbcccdddeee*
+> *Some Azure resources prevents the use of the above convention.
+However, try to stay close to this convention.
+For example: Azure Storage Account, apply the following convention: aaabbbcccdddeee*

-**AVOID** small letter in the abbreviation.
+**AVOID** small letters in the abbreviation.

 **CONSIDER** three letter abbreviations for each part of the template.

-**DO** use the abbreviations as specified in the tables below:
+**DO** use the abbreviations as specified in the tables below.

-**DO NOT** apply this pattern to DNS Zones since they are named after the domain name and are by definition unique.
+**DO NOT** apply this convention to 'DNS Zones' since they are named after the domain name and are by definition unique.

-## Resources
+### Resources
 Some of the resources are noted down below:

 | Resource           | Abbreviation